Winning percentage

-In sports, a winning percentage is the fraction of games or matches a team or individual has won.
+In sports, a winning percentage or Copeland score is the fraction of games or matches a team or individual has won.
 The statistic is commonly used in standings or rankings to compare teams or individuals.
 It is defined as wins divided by the total number of matches played (i.e. wins plus draws plus losses).
 A draw counts as a 1/2 win.

 Discussion

 For example, if a team's season record is 30 wins and 20 losses, the winning percentage would be 60% or 0.600: